Shinxis/SplitKB-AuroraHelix/README.md

 Ready to solder to the connectors.<br>
 <br>
 ![Picture.](./Pictures/22.jpg)<br>
-Used a LOT of flux and solder blobs with a bit too large soldering iron tip, then cleaned everything with IPA.
+Used a LOT of flux and solder blobs with a bit too large soldering iron tip, then cleaned everything with IPA.<br>
 <br>
 ![Picture.](./Pictures/23.jpg)<br>
 <br>